altizure/dev-docs/en/api.md

 }
 ```

-## 4. Integrate the calling of API in your code
+## 4. Integrate the API in your code

 The API can be called by any libs and programming languages that can issue a http post request.